kevinzunigacuellar/web/src/content/blog/introducing-astro-layouts.md

 };
 ```

-If you have aliases defined in your `tsconfig.json` you can use them to make layout paths shorter.
+If you have aliases defined in your `tsconfig.json` file, you can use them to create shorter layout paths.
+Here's an example of a `tsconfig.json` file:

 ```json title="tsconfig.json"
 {